 Variations To Try

-- Substitute the cashews and almonds with pistachios, stir in 2 drops of green gel food color and enjoy a more potent pistachio flavor in your ice cream.
+- Substitute the cashews and almonds with pistachios, then stir in 2 drops of green gel food color for a more potent pistachio flavor in your ice cream.

 - Add crushed and dried food grade rose petals to enhance the rose flavors in this recipe and create a 'wow' factor.
 Stir in 1 tablespoon for this quantity.